numtide/devshell/README.md

-# devshell - per project developer environments.
+# devshell - like virtualenv, but for all the languages.

 **STATUS: unstable**